 About Duquesne’s Online Master of Science in Nursing (MSN) Program

 Duquesne University’s online MSN program prepares Registered Nurses (RNs) for roles in nursing leadership.
-Students learn from professionals who have practical experience and broad knowledge of healthcare.
+Students learn from professionals who have the practical experience and broad knowledge of healthcare.
 Students can choose from three areas of specialization in nursing: Family (Individual Across the Lifespan) Nurse Practitioner, Forensic Nursing, and Nursing Education and Faculty Role.

 American Nurse Today, “9 Principles of Succesful Nursing Leadership”